abumq/easyloggingpp/README.md

 In order to install this handler, use `void Helpers::installPerformanceTrackingCallback<T>(const std::string& id)`.
 Where `T` is type of your handler.
 If you wish to uninstall a callback, you can do so by using `Helpers::uninstallPerformanceTrackingCallback<T>(const std::string& id)`.
 See samples for details

+ > You need to add flag `PerformanceTrackingCallback` if not already added. (`installPerformanceTrackingCallback<T>(const std::string&)` adds it automatically)

+ > DO NOT TRACK PERFORMANCE IN THIS HANDLER OR YOU WILL END UP IN INFINITE-LOOP

  [![top]
 Goto Top](#table-of-contents)

 ### Log File Rolling